khushi-411/khushi-411.github.io/_posts/2024-06-09-parallel_histogram.md

     // commit the values in private copy into the block if (blockIdx.x > 0) {
-        __syncthreads();
+        // To let threads wait for each other to finish updating the private copy __syncthreads();
         // responsible for creating one or more histogram bins for (unsigned int bin=threadIdx.x; bin<NUM_BINS; bin += blockDim.x) {